ETH-PBL/Stargate/README.md

 ### Training & Quantization of the CNN Models

+Please, refer to the specific [README](training_quantization/README.md) to gain more insights on the execution.

 From the main folder of this repository execute the following commands:

 `cd training_quantization/` \